kstenerud/concise-encoding/cbe-specification.md

 ### Bytes

 An array of octets.
-This data type should only be used as a last resort if the other data types cannot represent the data you need.
+This data type should only be used as a last resort if the other data types are unable to represent the data you need.
 To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian byte order whenever possible.

     [91] [Length] [Octet 0] ...
 [Octet (Length-1)]